 Israeli government approves Hamas hostage deal, short-term cease-fire in Gaza

 Israeli Prime Minister Benjamin Netanyahu and his government have approved a deal for the release of some of the hostages held by Hamas, the Israeli government said in a statement.
-The news came after Netanyahu convened his war cabinet to discuss the deal following recent progress in the negotiations.
+The decision, early Wednesday local time, came after Netanyahu convened his war cabinet to discuss the deal following recent progress in the negotiations.

 "The Government of Israel is obligated to return home all of the hostages.
 Tonight, the Government has approved the outline of the first stage of achieving this goal, according to which at least 50 hostages — women and children — will be released over four days, during which a pause in the fighting will be held," the statement reads, adding, "The release of every additional ten hostages will result in one additional day in the pause."

-The Israeli government said that it, along with the IDF and Israel's security services, would "continue the war in order to return home all of the hostages, complete the elimination of Hamas and ensure that there will be no new threat to the State of Israel from Gaza."
+Hamas wrote that the terms of the deal included the release of 50 Israeli women and children hostages in exchange for the release of 150 Palestinian women and children held in Israeli prisons.
+They said it also required a cessation of all air traffic over south Gaza, and air traffic over north Gaza for six hours a day, and that "hundreds of trucks carrying humanitarian, relief, medical and fuel aid" would be brought into all areas of the Gaza Strip "without exception, north and south."

+According to the senior U.S. official, Qatar approached the U.S. and Israel to begin the talks on the release of hostages in Gaza, asking that a cell be established to work on the issue "very carefully, very secretly" given the "difficult process" of dealing with Hamas.
+The official added that Qatar "made clear from the beginning that the taking of hostages is totally outrageous and that these hostages need to be released unconditionally."

-Netanyahu said President Biden had joined the effort to improve the outline of the deal.
+Netanyahu said Tuesday that President Biden had joined the effort to improve the outline of the deal.

-The proposed deal, CBS News has confirmed, would allow for an initial group of 50 hostages held by Hamas to be released in phases during pauses in the fighting in Gaza.
-The proposed deal, brokered by the U.S. and Qatar, will include a limited pause in the fighting for four or five days, according to sources familiar with the agreement.
-During the pauses, overheard surveillance will be halted.

 "In recent days, I have spoken with our friend, U.S. President Joe Biden, and I requested his intervention in order to improve the outline that will be presented to you," Netanyahu said in a statement before the government meeting.
 "Indeed, it has been improved to include more hostages and at a lower cost.
 These talks have been productive.
 President Biden joined in the effort and I thank him for it."

-Netanyahu said the decision before his government "is a difficult decision but it is the correct decision," adding that "the security of our forces will be ensured during the pause and that the intelligence effort will be maintained in those days."
+Netanyahu called the decision before his government "a difficult decision but it is the correct decision," adding that "the security of our forces will be ensured during the pause and that the intelligence effort will be maintained in those days."

-During this time, aid will be allowed into Gaza, with 300 trucks per day carrying aid, including cooking oil for bakeries and fuel for hospitals, a source familiar told CBS News.
+During the pause, aid will be allowed into Gaza, with 300 trucks per day carrying aid, including cooking oil for bakeries and fuel for hospitals, a source familiar told CBS News.

-The deal will allow for the release of Palestinian prisoners — women and children — held in Israel detention centers, with three Palestinian prisoners released for each hostage held by Hamas, CBS News has confirmed.
+The deal will allow for three Palestinian prisoners to be released for each hostage held by Hamas, CBS News has confirmed.
 That 3-to-1 ratio is notable because there is no cap on potential prisoner releases.
 In other words, the more hostages Hamas finds and releases, the more Palestinians will be set free from prison.

+A source familiar with the talks told CBS News that most of the Palestinian prisoners would be released to live in the Israeli-occupied West Bank, though some did come from Gaza.

 If the first phase goes as planned, roughly 20 more hostages will be released by Hamas and the pause in fighting extended.